 - Repeatable reads

 The repeatable read feature provides the automatic retry capability in a poor-quality network environment.
-This reduces logic complexity on the service side and ensures continuity of your business.
+This reduces logic complexity at the service side and ensures continuity of your business.

 - Wildcard indexes